Livermore’s Somerset West: 1972–1974 homes & subdivision history

 The Scottsdale today

-2024 photo of the original Scottsdale model in Somerset West—single-story ranch home with wood siding, modest landscaping, and preserved mid-century details.
+Front view of the 1973 Scottsdale model in Somerset West, showing a single-story ranch home with horizontal wood siding, original roofline, and mature landscaping.

 The Danbury today